inferless/Animagine-xl-3.0/README.md

 # Playground-v2.5
-This is a Playground-v2.5-1024px-aesthetic model template you can use to import your model on Inferless Platform.
-Playground v2.5 is a diffusion-based text-to-image generative model, and a successor to Playground v2.
-Playground v2.5 is the state-of-the-art open-source model in aesthetic quality.
-Our user studies demonstrate that our model outperforms SDXL, Playground v2, PixArt-α, DALL-E 3, and Midjourney 5.2.
+This is a animagine-xl-3.0 model template you can use to import your model on Inferless Platform.
+Animagine XL 3.0, the advanced open-source anime text-to-image model.
+Building on the foundation of Animagine XL 2.0 and powered by Stable Diffusion XL, this latest version offers superior image generation.
+It features enhancements in hand anatomy, efficient tag ordering, and a deeper understanding of anime concepts.

 ---
 ## Prerequisites